Autism Information and Advice Service

 Signposting

-Where appropriate, we will suggest organisations, services, or resources that may be able to offer further help. -
+Where appropriate, we suggest organisations, services or resources that may be able to offer further help.

 Service closure

 Once information and signposting have been provided, the enquiry is closed.
-Any further queries must be made through a new referral.
+Any further queries need a new referral.

 Before you refer